Rules of Engagement

 "I'm sorry that you were misled.
 But the French have presented enough documentation to transfer Mr. Stoyan into their custody."

-"If I could simply take a look at these…documents, you call them.
-I'm sure my partners and I will better understand why this is happening."
+"If I could simply take a look at this…documentation, as you call it.
+I'm sure my partners and I will have a better understanding as to why this is happening."

 Hermione could not help roll her eyes, who was this man?
 His condescending tone was what broke what little she had of her resolve.